KeithRichardLee/Tanzu-Platform-for-Cloud-Foundry-automated-install/README.md

 A powershell script that automates the install of Tanzu Platform for Cloud Foundry (including Tanzu Operations Manager and BOSH Director) on vSphere with minimum resources.
 The script uses what is known as the Small Footprint Tanzu Platform for Cloud Foundry which is a repackaging of Tanzu Platform for Cloud Foundry into a smaller deployment with fewer VMs which is perfect for POC and sandbox work.
 Note, there are some limitations with small footprint which can be found [here](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform/tanzu-platform-for-cloud-foundry/10-0/tpcf/toc-tas-install-index.html#limits)

-For a much more comprehensive automated install of Tanzu Platform for Cloud Foundry, which uses [Concourse](https://concourse-ci.org/), check out the [Platform Automatioin Toolkit for Tanzu](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform/platform-automation-toolkit-for-tanzu/5-2/vmware-automation-toolkit/docs-index.html)
+For a much more comprehensive automated install of Tanzu Platform for Cloud Foundry, which uses [Concourse](https://concourse-ci.org/), check out the [Platform Automation Toolkit for Tanzu](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform/platform-automation-toolkit-for-tanzu/5-2/vmware-automation-toolkit/docs-index.html)

 ## High-level flow
 - Prepare env